manas-1404/Rapid-Recovery-Project/README.md

 # Rapid-Recovery-Project

 This is a game created and designed for the recovery of Stroke Patients.
-The game helps in the development of thr Fine Motor Skills(FMS) which is deactivated in the patients suffering from Stroke.
+The game helps in the development of the Fine Motor Skills(FMS) which is deactivated in the patients suffering from Stroke.

-This is a game that is created to help stroke patient improve their fine motor skill.

 Main Menu: https://editor.p5js.org/manas__1404/full/48Gid6pnb